 Get Help After Your Car Accident

 Whether you are at fault or not, car accidents are stressful for everyone involved.
 Remember to breathe and focus on the positives.
-In the best-case scenario, all parties will leave with only minor damages and can move on from the incident.
-Everyone makes mistakes, but it’s important that the at-fault party is held responsible.
+In the best-case scenario, all parties will leave with only minor damage and can move on from the incident.

 If you need assistance with a car accident claim, John Foy & Associates can help.
 We have been representing car accident victims and helping them get the recovery they deserve for over 20 years.
 We work only for injury victims—never for insurance companies.
-For questions about your case and to schedule a FREE consultation, contact us here.
+For questions about your case and to schedule a free consultation, contact us today.